ssempax1/MiniProject-one/miniProject1.md

 2. Clone: A  copy of a repository that is stored locally on a user’s computer.
 It is also defined as the act of making the copy.

+3. Fork: A personal copy of another user’s repository that is stored on one’s account.
+It allows a user to make changes to the project without affecting the original repository/project.

 ---